-This article provides an overview of Provisioning Services components.
+This article provides an overview of Citrix Provisioning components.

-The product license server is installed within the shared infrastructure or you can use an existing Citrix license server.
+The license server is installed within the shared infrastructure or you can use an existing Citrix License Server.
 You select the license server when running the Configuration Wizard for the first time.
-All Provisioning Servers within the farm must communicate with the license server.
+All Citrix Provisioning servers within the farm must communicate with the license server.

-The database server is selected when the Configuration Wizard is run on a Provisioning Server.
+The database server is selected when the Configuration Wizard is run on a Citrix Provisioning server.

-The Console is a utility that is used to manage your Provisioning Services implementation.
-After logging on to the Console, you select the farm that you want to connect to.
-Your administrative role determines what you can view in the Console and manage in the farm.
+The Citrix Provisioning console is a utility that is used to manage your Citrix Provisioning implementation.
+After logging on to the console, you select the farm that you want to connect to.
+Your administrative role determines what you can view in the console and manage in the farm.

 Network services include a DHCP service, Preboot Execution Environment (PXE) service, and a TFTP service.
-These service options can be used during the boot process to retrieve IP addresses, and locate then download the boot program from the Provisioning Server to the target device.
+These service options can be used during the boot process to retrieve IP addresses.
+These options can also be used to locate and download the boot program from the provisioning server to the target device.
 Alternative boot options are also available.

-A farm represents the top level of a Provisioning Services infrastructure.
-The farm is created when the Configuration Wizard is run on the first Provisioning Server that will be added to that farm.
+A farm represents the top level of a Citrix Provisioning infrastructure.
+The farm is created when the Configuration Wizard is run on the first Citrix Provisioning server added to that farm.